Some people call me the Jesus Christ of copywriting.

-If you become a great copywriter, can you make upwards of 200k or 300k per year.
+The fact is, if you become a great copywriter, you can make upwards of 200k or 300k per year.

 If you want to become a copywriter, set up a website

 This one sounds obvious but sometimes people have a tendency to overlook the elephant in the room!

 Even if you have absolutely no history as a copywriter and no portfolio to show off, I’d still recommend that you set up a website advertising your services.
 A simple 4-5 page website can be built for just a few hundred pounds, and it will give you the “professional” image that you really need if you’re going to attract clients.

 Don’t worry too much about a portfolio page.
 I’ve been a copywriter for many years, and I got rid of my portfolio page a long time ago!
 It became so time-consuming having to constantly update it, and it kept costing me money too, because my designer doesn’t work for free (selfish git!).
 These days, I just have a note on my site informing visitors that if they’d like to see any of my work then all they need to do is ask, and I’ll send some samples over.

 What qualifications do I need to be a copywriter?